Samuel Spencer (DC commissioner)

-Samuel Spencer (1910-1997) was a Washington, DC politician who served as the 20th president of the Board of Commissioners of the District of Columbia, from 1953 to 1956.
+Samuel Spencer (December 8, 1910 – March 23, 1997) was a politician from Washington, D.C., who served as the 20th president of the Board of Commissioners of the District of Columbia, from 1953 to 1956.
 He was charged with, and credited with, carrying out President Eisenhower's plan to eliminate "every vestige" of racial segregation in the Nation's Capitol.

 Early life

-Samuel Spencer was born in Washington, DC in 1910 and was named after his grandfather, railroad executive Samuel Spencer, "the Father of the Southern Railway System".
-His was the son of Henry Benning Spencer and Katherine Spencer.
+Samuel Spencer was born in Washington, D.C., in 1910 and was named after his grandfather, railroad executive Samuel Spencer, "the Father of the Southern Railway System".
+He was the son of Henry Benning Spencer and Katherine Spencer.
 His father was also a prominent railroader who was President of Fruit Growers Express, a refrigerated rail concern.

 Spencer was educated at Sidwell Friends School, St. Albans School for Boys, the Milton Academy and then Harvard University, where he graduated magna cum laude and Phi Beta Kappa in just 3 years.
 He stayed on at Harvard to get a law degree.
 After graduating in 1935 he went to work for the New York law firm of Sherman and Sterling.
 He married Dora White in the same year.

 In 1937, he returned to Washington to practice law there.
 In 1940, during the build-up to World War II, joined the Navy Reserve as an Ensign and was deployed to Panama in early 1941.

-By 1944, Spencer was a Lieutenant Commander in command of the destroyer escort Oberender.
+By 1944, Spencer was a Lieutenant Commander in command of the destroyer escort Oberrender.
 He participated in the battles of Leyte, Lingayen and Okinawa.
 On May 9, 1945, off the coast of Okinawa, the Oberender was hit by a kamikaze plane, killing 10 sailors and injuring 30 and the ship was badly damaged.
 He received a Bronze Star for getting the ship, which had to be decommissioned, back to port.

 After returning to Washington following the war, he started his own law firm.